axoflow/axosyslog-core-docs/content/docs/chapter-install/compiling-syslog-ng/_index.md

 3. If you want to post log messages as HTTP requests using the `http()` destination, install the development files of the *libcurl* library.
 This library is not needed if you use the `--disable-http` compile option.
 Alternatively, you can use a Java-based implementation of the HTTP destination.

-4. If you want to use the spoof-source function of syslog-ng, install the development files of the *libnet* library, [available here](http://libnet.sourceforge.net).
+4. If you want to use the spoof-source function of `syslog-ng`, install the development files of the *libnet* library, [available here](http://libnet.sourceforge.net).

 5. If you want to send emails using the `smtp()` destination, install the development files of the *libesmtp* library.
 This library is not needed if you use the `--disable-smtp` compile option.